Faisalabad Medical University: Computer Lab

 A computer lab of 29 Pentium 4 systems has been set up by the University of Health Sciences, with scanners and printers.

 College Magazine

 "Parwaz" is the official yearly magazine.

+TEDxFaisalabad Medical University

+"TEDxFMU" Inaugural Event happened in April 2025, organized and licensed by a student Rahman Tanveer.

+Affiliated Hospitals

+FMU has two major affiliated hospitals.
+The first one is the Allied Hospital with a capacity of one thousand beds.
+The second one is the District Headquarters (DHQ) Hospital.